sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

    ### Terminal is absent (on iPads)
    iPads have uicache issues with most jailbreaking tools.
 To open Terminal, enter `mterminal://` in Safari's address bar and press Enter.

-   ### Jailbreak/tweaks and other apps do not work (iOS 7 and 8)
-   Open Terminal, type `su` -> `alpine` (input is invisible but still being typed) -> `reload`

-   This is to be done every (re)boot

-   It may fail the first time due to a malloc error, just close out of Terminal and re open the app.
-Do the same process over again and it should respring the device.
-All the apps on your device should now be working properly if you follow these steps.

 ## Credits

 - [PsychoTea](https://github.com/PsychoTea/) for [MeridianJB](https://github.com/PsychoTea/MeridianJB/) which we use for iOS 10.3.3 downgrades